 Learn How To Optimize Engagement & Unleash Potential

 Suddenly the world has changed in ways that now require everyone to think like an entrepreneur.
-At the same time, the mindset that once enabled us to thrive may now be holding us back.

 Who Should Attend

 - Educators—from middle and high school teachers to college and university faculty—who want to learn how to create effective entrepreneurial learning environments,

 - Academic, business, and organization leaders who want to cultivate entrepreneurial thinking in their teams,

 - Small business, workforce, and economic development professionals who want to encourage entrepreneurial activity in their constituents and their communities,

 - Small business owners and aspiring entrepreneurs who want to learn how to adapt and thrive in a post-COVID world.